bnb-chain/node/doc/Spec.md

 ### Transaction Workflow After Genesis
 The below diagram shows the sequence of Time.
 #### Account Creation
+//TODO

 #### Transaction Entry
 1. Client GUI or command line tools would validate the request parameters and generate a transaction requests
 2. Client GUI or command line tools would choose an access point (please see below) via consistent hash, connect and autheticate the connection, and send requests to it
 3. Frontier would validate the request and parameters, if all right, relay it to the connected Valdiator
-4. Validator would validate the request again by calling ABCI interface ``CheckTX`` , if all right, put it into mempool to broadcast.
+4. Validator would validate the request again by calling ABCI interface ``CheckTX`` .
+One of the check is ensure there is enough asset to sponsor the transaction, e.g. enough BNB to buy Token ABC and pay the fees, freezed and previous locked quantity would be excluded as avaiable.
+If all right, put it into mempool to broadcast.
 Please note no acknowledgement would be sent back even at this moment.

 #### P2P communication
 This would stay the same as tendermint for now.